 Our pricing aims to give an indication of the prices in low and high season.
 Low season for the Canary Islands is generally between the months of May to June and September, high season is from October to April and July and August.
 In mainland Spain and the Balearic Islands low season is from October to May, with high season from June to September.
 Prices are based on 2 sharing (unless otherwise indicated) and include return economy flights from London.
 Regional departures, child prices and single supplements are available on request.
 Date restrictions, terms and conditions apply to our special offers, please call for details.

 Located in the central square of Bahía del Duque, emblematic restaurant, La Brasserie, reopened in March 2016 with a fully renovated design.
 Inspired by traditional Parisian brasseries, there is furniture from French Provence, lamps from the 19th Century and chairs from the sixties - and a refreshed dinner menu with a renewed concept by prestigious Belgian chef Pierre Résimont, expert in international cuisine.
 Savour Mollet eggs, cépes soup, croutons and foie gras.
 "Passion, creativity and flavours are the ingredients of my cuisine and I hope the guests of Bahía del Duque enjoy it", states Résimont.
-The pièce de résistance has to be the new open kitchen.

 The more health and wellbeing conscious guest will be keen to visit the large spa at Bahía del Duque, which features thalassotherapy treatments and hot stone massage with lava rocks.
 There's a sauna, Turkish bath, a healthy-eating restaurant, a thalassotherapy pool and a beauty salon with a full menu of treatments.
 Visit the Kinesis Gym and Chi studio for free Pilates sessions.